axismaps/thematic-cartography/index.md

 layout: default
 ---

-**Welcome!** Here we share our insights and tips for making great thematic maps.
+**Welcome!** In this short guide we share some insights and tips for making thematic maps.
 Our goal is to cover the important concepts in cartography and flag the important decision points in the map-making process.
 As with many activities in life, there isn't always a single best answer in cartography, and in those cases we've tried to outline some of the pros and cons to different solutions.
-Indiemapper makes it easy to experiment - so don't be shy.

-This help system is not meant as a replacement for a full textbook on cartography, rather it is a quick reference guide for those moments when you're stumped, unsure of what to do next, or unfamiliar with the terminology.
+This is by no means a replacement for a full textbook on cartography; rather it is a quick reference guide for those moments when you're stumped, unsure of what to do next, or unfamiliar with the terminology.
 While the recommendations on these pages are quick and not loaded with academic references, please appreciate that they represent a thoughtful synthesis of decades of map-making research.

+This guide is written by Axis Maps, adapted from documentation written for [indiemapper](http://indiemapper.com) in 2010.
+However, the content here is about general cartography principles, not software-specific tips.
+To see the material in its original context, visit [indiemapper](http://indiemapper.com) and its [help pages](http://indiemapper.com/app/learnmore.php?l=index).

 **General Map Making Topics**